 Why is this important?

-Money should be neutral and reliable.
-When you have a small group of people who are in control of a large amount of funds and running a proof-of-stake network, where more funds = more power, it means those people influence how your money works.
 When you have a small group of developers pushing out code that everyone is forced to accept, in the digital realm, it means ultimately, they control your money.
-VCs backing these projects can equally pull the strings behind the scenes, and there's really no point in moving away from a money manipulated by government into a money manipulated by wealthy tech insiders.
+VCs backing these projects can equally pull the strings behind the scenes, and thereโs really no point in moving away from a money manipulated by government into a money manipulated by wealthy tech insiders.

 Then they laugh as the price pumps and they dump their tokens on ignorant retail investors.